This Peppermint White Russian is a holiday twist made with Peppermint Kahlua, Peppermint Cream liqueur, Vodka, and cream.

 And let’s face it, the holidays are all about going the extra step.

-Just melt white chocolate and spread it out on a plate.
+To make the rims, just melt white chocolate and spread it out on a plate.

 Then dip the glass into the white chocolate.